ticketmaster-api/ticketmaster-api.github.io/tests/serenity/README.md

 #### JUnitRunner in IntelliJ IDEA
  1. Create a JUnit run configuration.
  2. Specify particular story or scenario with tag `@debug`.
- 3. Select test type `Class` and specify `bla.tm.DevSiteTestsRunner` as class to run.
+ 3. Select test type `Class` and specify `com.tkmdpa.taf.AcceptanceTestSuite` as class to run.
  4. Specify VM options, i.e. `-ea -Dmetafilter=+debug`
  5. Run created configuration.
 This approach is also applicable for debugging purposes.